equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 Realignment of the existing M4 between Sydney Street and Parramatta Road

-x

-C4b – mostly on the eastern side of Concord Road, including:
+* C4b – mostly on the eastern side of Concord Road, including:

 